seviu/share-extension-ios-tutorial/README.md

 Our table view is a list of friends.
 We have a utility class that loads them.
 For that we can use Group Access for the Keychain or NSUserDefaults.
 For shake of simplicity, lets use NSUserDefaults.

-Our app group will be called "group.ch.iphonso.hoi"
+Our app group is called "group.ch.iphonso.hoi"

 When a user uses Hoi, the user name is added to NSUserDefaults, and the friends list will be saved like this: